 Many children will enter your classroom with a first language other than English.
-It is important to recognize, respect, and reinforce home language use (NAEYC, 1995).
+It is important to recognize, respect, and reinforce home language use and create a supportive environment for children and families from all cultures (NAEYC, 2016).
 Here are a couple of ways to make a child comfortable in the classroom:

-What does learning look like in each of these content areas?
+What does learning look like in each of the cognitive content areas and across developmental domains?
 What does good teaching look like?
 There are many answers to these questions.
-Take a look at these videos to learn more and to see examples.
+Look at the following video to learn more and to see examples.

 You promote learning through your interactions every day.
-The rest of this course will provide more detail about learning activities.
-For now, it is important to:
+As you plan experiences and activities, it is important to:

-- Recognize the importance of learning across all content areas.
+- Recognize the importance of learning across all content areas and developmental domains.

 - Provide opportunities for children to explore math, science, social studies, language and literacy, art, and technology.

 - Remember children learn through play and exploration.

 - Develop activity plans or curriculum plans that incorporate learning opportunities across all content areas.

 - Know that children vary in their learning across these content areas.
 Provide a variety of learning opportunities to meet each child’s needs.